Home Listening-Prayer.com > Curses > Defining a Shame Curse

 A father (my father) had little time for children.
 He was such an intellectual and 'thinking' was held in such esteem that he did not esteem his children.
 Children couldn't think, so, in his mind, they are not worth his attention.

-The life of one under a Shame Curse will express the curse and what we came to believe in childhood.
-For example, shame beliefs may sound like: "I deserve to be punished."
+If we are under a shame curse, our life will manifest or express that curse.
+This is especially true if it created core beliefs in our emotional brain.
+Shame beliefs may sound like: "I deserve to be punished."
 "I am not good enough."
 "I'm a bad person."
 The person will have difficulty having good things happen in their life.
 They undermine success.
 They accept a poverty life.

 How does one live out the feeling of not being good enough?
 At school this belief or lack of belief in oneself can keep one down.
 You under perform.
 Then, because you don't do well, you become afraid to try to build a life that is positive and happy.